aidenc17/aidenc17/README.md

 # Hi there, I'm Aiden👋

 Welcome to my GitHub profile!
-I'm a passionate and driven **Junior Computer Science student** pursuing a Bachelor of Science degree and working towards a **Cybersecurity Certificate**.
+I'm a passionate and driven **Senior Computer Science student** pursuing a Bachelor of Science degree and working towards a **Cybersecurity Certificate**.

 ---